 If when using Chrome browser, you like to always display multiple tabs, you may have noticed how easy it is to accidentally close an open tab.
 So in...

-In this video we take a quick look at an alternative way we can find out what IP address your Chromebook is using.
-By using a command in the Chrome...
+In this video we take a quick look at an alternative way to find out what IP address a Chromebook is using.
+However, as this command also contains a...

-In this video we look at how you can create a recovery flash drive for your Chromebook or Chrome OS device.
-The recovery disk will allow you to...
+In this video, we demonstrate at how you can create a bootable recovery flash drive for your Google Chromebook or Chrome OS device.
+Notes: The...

 How to de-register and factory reset a Chromebook or Chrome OS device